ritaiglesias-96/next-poc/README.md

-# next-poc
+# next-dasboard
-POC created using basic training from nextjs.org
+Project from basic training from nextjs.org

+# nextjs-poc-gestedu
+POC created for final career project